 As early as you have a lo-fi prototype, you can start conducting research with focus groups, defining the final concept more and more.
 Using feedback provided, the team can polish the app’s concept and design a detailed user interface.
 Developers and the QA engineer begin getting involved more and more in the development process.
 As a result of this stage, your startup will have a high-fidelity interactive prototype, which is presented to testers to determine how convenient every element and user flow are.

 During this phase, developers become the main players on the field; it is when they program every feature of the app.
 After this stage, you will have an MVP (minimum viable product) on your hands — an actual mobile app but with limited capabilities, compared to the initial concept.

 Gathering and analyzing data from app testers, your team refines every aspect of it: redesigns elements and screens, fixes bugs, improves integrations and so on.
 This stage involves developers and QA-engineer mostly, as they improve the app’s code, run tests and fix bugs.
 The result of this stage is a fully functional app, ready for public release.

-App development team size
+Startup app development team size

 How many people you’ll need onboard is decided by a multitude of factors, and here are the most important of them.

 If you develop native apps for iOS and Android, you’ll need several developers for each of them, because native apps are written in different languages (Swift for iOS and Kotlin for Android) and require slightly different skill-sets.
 That is why building an app with a cross-platform framework (Ionic, Flutter, React Native) might be a better option: there is only one set of code shared across both platforms, meaning it requires fewer developers and less money.